Jimzical/Xbox-Controller-Mouse/README.md

 | `SELECT + LT` | Esc |
 | `LEFT THUMB + LT` | Windows + Up (fullscreen) |
 | `RIGHT THUMB + LT` | Windows + Down (home screen)|

+## Future Updates
+ - Going to add Explanations of the Function, so people can customize mappings
+ - Smoothen out the Mouse Movement
+ - Fix the Dragging items mechanic
+ - Maybe find a way to make the Python file install automatically rather than manually doing it

 ## Contact